 About This Course

-NSF International has upgraded this course for 2019, including relocating it to a biotech facility in Dublin.
-By interacting with our experts and taking part in plant tours, you gain insight into internationally recognized current Good Manufacturing Practice (cGMP) expectations concerning a range of bioprocesses including:
+NSF International has made this course into a hybrid, instructor-led virtual training for 2020.
+Combining distance learning and instructor-led training allows you to gain insight into internationally recognized current Good Manufacturing Practice (cGMP) expectations concerning a range of bioprocesses including: